Kedahan Malays: Demonym

-Nowadays, most Kedahan Malays known themselves as Orang Utara or "People of the Northern Region" instead of Kedahan Malay since that they resided the northern part of Peninsular Malaysia.
-So are their language, which is called Pelat Utara or Northern Dialect.
+Nowadays, the term Kedahan Malay only refers to the Malays living in Kedah.
+Despite being ethnically similar to Kedah Malays, the Malays of Perlis and Penang prefer to identify themselves as Orang Utara or "People of the Northern Region" instead of Kedahan Malay as the term Orang Utara is more politically neutral.
+This also extends to their language, which is called Pelat Utara or Northern Dialect.
+However, the Kedahan population in Langkat (Indonesia), Pulau Dua (Myanmar) and Satun (Thailand) still call themselves as Orang Kedah or Kedah people due to their historical ties to Kedah Sultanate prior to the partition.

+However, not all Malays living in Kedah call themselves as Melayu Kedah.
+In the interior parts of Kedah such as in Baling and Sik, they usually call themselves as Orang Patani as the people there are the descendants of Malay settlers from the historical region of Pattani which is now in modern day southern Thailand.
+They maintain their own unique dialect/language, tradition and identity from Kedahan Malays.

 Language

 The Kedahan Malays have their own unique variety of Malay known as Kedah Malay or Pelat Utagha (northern dialect) as known by its native speakers.
-It is related to other varieties of Malay spoken in the peninsula but has its own unique pronunciation and also vocabulary.
+It is related to other varieties of Malay spoken in the peninsula but has its own unique pronunciation and vocabulary which makes it unintelligible to other Malays in the region.
 Kedahan Malay language can be divided into several sub-dialects, namely Kedah Persisiran (coastal dialect; standard) or Kedah Hulu (interior), Kedah Utara (northern Kedah), Perlis-Langkawi, Penang and some others (sub-dialects spoken in Satun and Southern Myanmar).
-For instance instead of using kamu to denote as 'you', hang (English pronunciation: hung) is used instead and cek for 'i/me' instead of saya / aku in other Malay varieties in the peninsula.
-Besides proper Kedah Malay, another variety of Malay spoken is Baling Malay, which is distinct from Kedah Malay and more closely related to varieties of Malay spoken in Southern Thailand and East Coast of Peninsular Malaysia.
+For instance instead of using kamu to denote as 'you', hang (English pronunciation: hung) is used instead and cek or kami for 'i/me' instead of saya / aku in other Malay varieties in the peninsula.
+Besides proper Kedah Malay, another variety of Malay spoken in Kedah is Baling Malay, which is an offshoot of Kelantan-Patani Malay but has absorbed influences from Kedah Malay.
 Kedah Malay is considered distinct enough to have its own ISO code that is meo.

 Customs and culture

-Kedahan Malay shares the same customs and traditions with other Malay in Peninsular Malaysia.
-The only thing that make them different is just their spoken dialect.
-Many aspects of Kedahan Malay culture includes:
+Due to their long history, Kedahan Malays have their own unique cuisines, customs and traditions compared to the rest of Malaysia.